morten-krogh/cgen/README.md

 would be a macro defined in some header.

-In my opinion, macros reduce code readability.
+In our opinion, macros reduce code readability.
 But more importantly, the code is expanded and compiled multiple times.
 At every code use, and at every code change, the macros must be expanded and compiled.
 The resulting binary executable becomes larger than necessary, and development time becomes slower.

-### Fifth approach
+Debugging might also become harder.

+### Manual code duplication

-A fifth approach is to close the eyes and write more or less identical code for a vector of custmoers, a vector of products, etc. This approach works quite well if done properly.
-However, the error rate is high due to sloppy copy/paste and changes in one version of the code must be updated manually everywhere else.
+A fifth approach is to close the eyes and write more or less identical code for a vector of customers, a vector of products, etc. This approach works quite well if done properly.
+However, the error rate is high due to sloppy copy/pasting.
+Also, changes in one part of the container code must be updated manually everywhere else.
 It is also boring to write and maintain such code which increases the error rate.

-### Sixth approach
+### Automatic code generation

+A sixth approach is to use an automatic code generator to achieve the same output as the fifth approach.
+This approach is the one taken by cgen.

+The biggest disadvantage is that another layer in the development process is needed.
+However, cgen is so simple that this should not be a major problem.

+In basically every other way, code generation approach is superior.

+Compile times are shorter.
+In most projects, the container logic is updated rarely whereas the user code, such as the vectors of customers and products, are updated regularly.
+There is no reason to expand and recompile the container logic again and again.

+Changes in the container and algorithm code just needs to be done once.

+The code is easier to read.
+There are no macros or special template syntax in the actual program.

+There is no memory hit by indirection.

+The compiler can statically check the code and casts are avoided.

+# Other programming languages